eswong610/user-guide-docs/index.md

 ----

 As a budding developer, crafting your own database is both time-consuming and frustrating to learn.
 One solution is to have third party source takes care of database handling.
 Mongodb Atlas provides a database as a service platform for fast database deployment.
-This guide will provide an introductory level to Mongodb Atlas. (https://docs.atlas.mongodb.com/)
+This guide will provide an introductory level to Mongodb Atlas, however you should already be familiar with development.

 ## Goal

 ----

-By the end of this guide, you will have set up your own account with Mongodb altas free account.
+By the end of this guide, you will have set up your own account with Mongodb Altas.
 This will be sufficient for beginner level deployment for any small scale application.
-With your account, you will create databases known as **cluster**.
+With your account, you will create databases known as _cluster_.
 These clusters will be what connects mongodb to application such as a node server.
-You will set up a cluster to authenicate an application to be able to connect to that cluster.
-You'll also be making a jwt token/passport script connect to mongodb cluster.

-A disclaimer note: this guideline is providing instruction in javascript.
+You will learn how to set up your own cluster, and connect it to a simple node application.
+After that, we will go through data input, querying information, updating and deleting values from the database.

+After going through this documentation, you should be familiar with setting up your MongoDB database and be confident in setting up your own schemas for different data relationships.

 ## Prerequisites

 ----

-1. **Node JS**
-2. **Express** JS package installed
-3. **Mongoose** JS package installed
-4. Knowledge of JavaScript
-5. Macbook OS
+* Node JS as your local development environment
+* Knowledge of JavaScript at an intermediate level as this guide will be using Javascript for demonstration.
+* macOS since the terminal commands used here are used with a Macbook

 [Get started now](docs/setting.md){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }